So, I bought a NES and SNES Classic Mini...

 Verdict

-A perfect purchase for any SNES fan back in the day, as well as young gamers, as great doorway into some of the best 2D classics ever made.
+A perfect purchase for any SNES veteran, as well as newcomers as its fantastic gateway into some of the best 2D classics ever made.